stevemckinney/iamsteve/content/blog/0174-about-version-8.md

 And personally I find it easier to read when your brackets in html and jsx are the same colour as the tag.

 ## Using border-image for nicer borders
+The standard borders available in CSS aren’t desirable visually.
+You have `dotted`, `dashed` and not a lot else when it comes to controlling border style.

+That’s where `border-image` comes to the rescue.
+Throughout the homepage and header sections of most pages I use a more visually pleasing border.

+In terms of code it’s fairly simply but I don’t think `border-image` is easy to use.
+The border will break at certain screen widths but for the most part it’s fine.

 ## Container queries to create large and medium sized cards
+This has been a great opportunity to learn how to  use container queries to build some things on this website.

+It took some getting used to, as it’s no longer tied to the window size.
+I found it’s more getting over your years of being used to using media queries than a bit of new syntax.

+It’s quite pleasing to have one component serve two purposes.
+If you look at the homepage, there are large cards with images and smaller cards without images.
+These also differ with font size and spacing.

 ## Grid and sub-grid to manage layout